-Attribute What to Specify Name The group name for this new group.
-Description A description of this new group.
-The description is used as a group search criteria in the Dashboard.
+Attribute What to Specify

+Group ID The group name for this new group.

 Container An organizational unit in the identity vault under which you want the new group stored (such as an OU named groups).
+For example:

+ou=groups,ou=MyUnit,o=MyOrg

-For example: ou=groups,ou=MyUnit,o=MyOrg To learn about using the buttons provided to specify a container, see "Creating a User" on page 61.
+To learn about using the buttons provided to specify a container, see "Creating a User" on page 61.

 NOTE: You won't be prompted for Container if the system administrator has established a default create container for this type of object.

+Description A description of this new group.

-4 Click Create.
+5 Click Continue.